bubbles1001/credit-line-extension-for-arroved-loans-/README.md

 + Bosting models confirmed the presence of non-linear effects and feature interactions
 + Threshold tuning demonstrated significant recall improvement for defaulters
 + Time-based (issue_ordinal), income, debt, and utilization features emerged as dominant risk drivers

+## SHAP Interpretation of the LightGBM Credit Risk Model

+To better understand how the model predicts loan default risk, SHAP (SHapley Additive exPlanations) was used to analyze feature contributions to the model’s predictions.
+The SHAP summary plot highlights the most influential variables and how they impact predicted default probability.

+**Overall Insight**

+The SHAP analysis shows that the model relies primarily on economically meaningful credit risk indicators such as borrower credit grade, debt-to-income ratio, interest rate, and credit utilization.
+These variables are widely used in real-world credit scoring systems, indicating that the model is capturing realistic borrower risk patterns rather than relying on spurious correlations.

 ## Business Insights